MarcMDeveloper/LoreForge/README.md

 - **Memory System**: Your actions and choices are remembered by characters
 - **Cultural Context**: NPCs respond based on their cultural background
 - **Relationship Building**: Develop friendships, rivalries, or neutral relationships
-- **Dynamic World**: The environment and NPCs evolve based on your presence

 ## 🔧 Technical Requirements